 I have shared a few tips here today to save your sanity during your first year, but don’t forget to enjoy your first year too…you will never get another one!
 Embrace the challenge, rise to the occasion and put your students first and foremost and you will have an awesome first year!!

-Looking for tips specific to teaching kindergarten?
-Then check out my First Day of Kindergarten blog post, or even How to Start Literacy Stations in the Kindergarten Classroom.
 I look forward to sharing my kindergarten chaos with my new friends…thank you Kim and Life Over C’s readers for having me today!

 Abigail Peterson teaches full day kindergarten in Las Vegas, Nevada.
 She is a married to the best teacher husband in the world and is mama to 3 amazing kids.
 She inspires primary teachers across the world with her blog, Kindergarten Chaos and through professional development she presents to primary teachers.